jessecarrigan/no-sad-pandas/README.md

 ## Technical assumptions

-- The API saves a UTC time value in the datetime field on a meeting object, and the timezone as +/- the minutes from GMT to allow conversion on viewing the meeting.
+- The API saves a local time value in the datetime field on a meeting object, and the timezone as +/- the minutes from GMT to allow conversion on viewing the meeting.
 - The datetime is assumed to be a date string in the format above.
 - No particular validation is performed on the name or address field, but email is validated.
 The date string is also checked to ensure it is a valid date that can be stored.